yousufhasan/Ecommerce-Microservices/README.md

 # A Microservices based Ecommerce Application

-A multi Microservice based end to end professional grade scalable application with automatic CI/CD.
+A Microservice based end to end professional grade scalable application with automatic CI/CD.
+I created this application as part of Udemy Course by Stephen grider called "Microservices with Node JS and React"

-# Features Tech Stack
+# Features and Tech Stack

   -  Each service is created using Node and Express with code written using TypeScript.
   -  NATS Streaming Server is being used to communicate between services.